World leaders react to Trump's travel ban

 Britain's most vocal Brexit figure Nigel Farage welcomed Trump's executive order.
 "He was elected to get tough.
 He was elected to say he would do everything in his power to protect America from infiltration by ISIS terrorists.
 There are seven countries on that list.
 He is entitled to do this.
 He was voted in on this," Farage told the BBC.

-Other far-right leaders in Europe also say they agree with the ban.
+Other far-right leaders in Europe also said they agreed with the ban.

 "No more immigration from any Islamic country is exactly what we need," said far-right Party for Freedom founder and leader Geert Wilders on Twitter.
 "Also in The Netherlands Islam and freedom are incompatible."